Dark, Oily Waves on North Oregon Coast a Positive Thing

 “We haven’t had a good set” Chandler said.

 The term “set” refers to the testing of numbers of clams.

 |Brown waves in Seaside|

 Chandler said large waves and stormy conditions are probably interfering with clamming on this part of the coast.
 He said he’s been kicked around by some recent tidal surges.

 “I was knocked over by a couple of big waves – and I’ve never gotten knocked around by waves in years of clamming,” Chandler said.
 “I’ve talked to other clammers and they’ve said it hasn’t been good either, because of the stormy conditions.”

-Lots of diatoms also results in plenty of other kinds of phytoplankton, which can mean extremely large amounts of foam, which make for spectacular and strange stormy wave action at times.
+Lots of dinoflagellates also results in plenty of other kinds of phytoplankton, which can mean extremely large amounts of foam, which make for spectacular and strange stormy wave action at times.
 This could also mean the “glowing sand” phenomenon at night, where a form of bioluminescent phytoplankton creates tiny bluish green sparks when walked on in certain wet sand areas.
 Where to stay for this event - Where to eat - Map and Virtual Tour

 More About Oregon Coast hotels, lodging.....